 Syntax Description cos-value Specific IEEE 802.1Q CoS value from 0 to 7.
 Command Default No CoS value is se et for the outgoing packet.
-Command Modes Policy-map class configuration Command History Release Modification 15.1(2)SNG Support for this command was introduced on the Cisco ASR 901 router.
-Usage Guidelines CoS packet markin g is supported only in the Cisco Express Forwarding switching path.
-The set cos command should be used by a router if a user wants to mark a packet that is being sent to a switch.
-Switches can leverage Layer 2 header information, including a CoS value marking.
-The set cos command can be used only in service policies that are attached in the output interface.
+Command Modes d Modes Policy-map class configuration Command History Release Modification 15.1(2)SNG Support for this command was introduced on the Cisco ASR 901 router.
+Usage Guidelines CoS packet markin ng is supported only in the Cisco Express Forwarding switching path. and should be used by a router if a user wants to mark a packet that is being sent to a an leverage Layer 2 header information, including a CoS value marking.
+The set cos command can be used only in service policies that are attached in the output of interface.
 Packets entering an interface cannot be set with a CoS value.
 The match cos and set cos commands can be used together to allow routers and switches to interoperate and provide quality of service (QoS) based on the CoS markings.
 Layer 2 to Layer 3 mapping can be configured by matching on the CoS value because switches already can match and set CoS values.
 If a packet that needs to be marked to differentiate user-defined QoS services is leaving a router and entering a switch, the router should set the CoS value of the packet because the switch can process the Layer 2 header.
 Using This Command with the Enhanced Packet Marking Feature You can use this command as part of the Enhanced Packet Marking feature-to specify the "from-field" packet-marking category to be used for mapping and setting the CoS value.
-The "from-field" packet-marking categories are as follows: • Precedence • Differentiated services code point (DSCP) If you specify a "from-field" category but do not specify the table keyword and the applicable table-map-name argument, the default action will be to copy the value associated with the "from-field" category as the CoS value.
-For instance, if you configure the set cos precedence command, the precedence value will be copied and used as the CoS value.
+The "from-field" packet-marking categories are as follows: • Precedence • Differentiated services code point (DSCP) table-map-name ar category as the Co rom-field" category but do not specify the table keyword and the applicable gument, the default action will be to copy the value associated with the "from-field" S value.
+For instance, if you configure the set cos precedence command, the will be copied and used as the CoS value.